sinaalinejad/Computer_Vision/HW3/README.md

 ## Mask Overlay (Q3.ipynb)
 The task is to put the mask on Einstein's face.
 Two steps:
 - Finding face landmarks or key points using dlib library.
-- Use special face key points and perspective transformation to put the mask on the face.
+- Use special face key points and perspective transformation, and put the mask on the face using bitwise_or function of OpenCV.

 ## CamScanner program (Q4.ipynb)